angrypirate33/blackjack/README.md

 ## Planned Future Enhancements
 - Ability for player to split hands.
 - Ability for player to double down.
-- Ability to chnage table color.
+- Ability to change table color.
 - Ability to mute sounds.